jseiglie/SideBarNavigation/README.md

 ## Dependencies

 #### This project uses:
--React v18
+- React v18
--Bootstrap 5.2
+- Bootstrap 5.2
--FontAwesome 6.1
+- FontAwesome 6.1

-###Free tu use in any form, fork it, modify it and use it, and mentioning would be welcome
+### Free tu use in any form, fork it, modify it and use it, and mentioning would be welcome